GlossProject/docs/index.rst

 Gloss is a new web design process, primarily aimed at creating happy design teams.

 We're working to ensure that Gloss allows you to stay focused on visual and interaction design.
-To this end we will introduce new features based on feedback that make this increasingly possible.
+To this end we will introduce features that help this goal and remove features antagonistic to this goal.

 If you're interested in building complex (and not so complex) content driven sites in less time, Gloss may be a good fit.
 If you have an opinionated team that think they've figured it all out and everything is working for you already, then